CamioCam/examples/camera_registration/README.md

                           rtsp_server rtsp_path mac_address local_camera_id
                           camera_name auth_token device_id

-this script allows one to register a camera source with the Camio service through the /api/devices/registered endpoint.
-Camera registration is normally done automatically by a Camio Box that scans the local network and automatically detects and registers the cameras that it finds, this script allows one to register a camera that a Camio Box doesn't know how to recognize.
+this script allows you to register a camera source with the Camio service through the /api/cameras/discovered endpoint.
+Camera registration is normally done automatically by a Camio Box that scans the local network and automatically detects and registers the cameras that it finds, this script allows you to register a camera that a Camio Box doesn't know how to recognize.

-This script is meant to be used by 3rd parties who wish to use their cameras/nvrs/dvrs with the Camio service, they can use this script to register their device with the correct RTSP connection information.
+This script allows you to connect your cameras/nvrs/dvrs with the Camio service, you can use this script to register your device with the correct RTSP connection information.
 Once registered, the camera/dvr/nvr will show up as an entry on your https://www.camio.com/boxes page, where you can choose to connect it to a Camio Box and have the video stream processed.

-To connect a camera to your Camio account, you must specify the Camio Box device that you will be connecting the camera to our servers through.
+To connect a camera to your Camio account, you must specify the Camio Box `device_id` that you will be connecting the camera to the Camio servers through.
 You do this by providing the device ID of the Camio Box to this script.
 Currently, the easiest way to get the device ID is by going to your https://www.camio.com/boxes page and getting the device ID out of the URL.
-(the URL will look like: https://www.camio.com/boxes?device_id=AABBCCDDEFFAABBDDEEFFCC, grab the AABBCCDDEFFAABBDDEEFFCC part)
+(the URL will look like: https://www.camio.com/boxes#device_id=AABBCCDDEFFAABBDDEEFFCC, grab the AABBCCDDEFFAABBDDEEFFCC part)

-*NOTE* - Camio only supports H264 encoded video streams, mjpeg, etc. will not work.
+*NOTE* - Camio only supports H.264 encoded video streams, mjpeg, etc. will not work.

 Camio uses mustache-style placeholders in the RTSP URLs for the following values:
     username